Book Online

 Otoplasty

-Otoplasty is typically done for protruding ears, however, any of the above-mentioned ear deformities can be addressed via otoplasty.
-During this surgery excess cartilage can be removed or abnormal cartilage can be reshaped to look like normal ear.
-Otoplasty is typically done via a well-hidden incision behind the ears and has a relatively short recovery time.
-Anesthesia is usually required for this surgical procedure.
-Although otoplasty can be performed anytime after the age of 5, it is usually recommended to obtain correction of the ear deformity prior to the start of school.
-This will minimize the psychological trauma that is usually incurred from teasing by other children.
+Otoplasty is typically done for protruding ears, although it can address any of the above-mentioned ear deformities.
+During this procedure, excess cartilage can be removed or abnormal cartilage reshaped to resemble a normal ear.
+Otoplasty is generally performed through a discreet incision hidden behind the ears and has a relatively short recovery period.
+Anesthesia is typically required for this surgical procedure.

 Microtia and Grades of Microtia